-What we think we are communicating, and what is actually communicated, are two different things.
-That’s true in real life exchanges, and when radio personalities interact with listeners.
-When we assume the audience gets our messages, we miss an opportunity to communicate.
+What we think we communicate and what is actually communicated, are two different things.
+That’s true in real life exchanges, and when radio personalities perform on-air.
+It’s easy (and common) to assume the audience receives, understands, and remembers our messages.
+That assumption causes missed opportunities.
+It doesn’t matter what we say.
 What they hear is all that matters.

 What We Say vs. What They Hear

 Listeners are self-absorbed.
 They’re selfish.
 They protect their attention “currency” and invest it only grudgingly.
 And they’re not going to change to accommodate a radio station.

 Check out this cartoon.
 As you read it, change the word “dogs” to “listeners”